Execution and Security states

 SCR_EL3 to change the Security state of the lower Exception levels, the PE will not change Security state until it changes to a lower Exception level.

-Changing Security state will be discussed in more detail in the TrustZone guide (coming soon).
+Changing Security state will be discussed in more detail in our guide TrustZone for Armv8-A.

 Implemented Exception levels and Execution states